 The last thing you want to do is book a trip and then realize 1 week before that you don’t have a passport.
 If you don’t have one or it is going to expire in less than 6 months, I would suggest you get one through your local post office.

 Usually, you can fill out the application mail it in or you go directly to the post office.
 Now with the new laws in place, you may need a passport to travel domestically.
 Girl….do yourself a favor and get you a passport ASAP.

 4. Start booking your trip

 Moving along, now that you’ve got all of the important details settled, it’s time to book your trip.
 Let’s say you just want a full-blown package with your flight and hotel.
-You should check out the main sites that do this: Orbitz, Expedia, Bookit, Cheap Caribbean, Travelocity etc.
+You should check out the main sites that do this like Orbitz, Expedia, Bookit, Cheap Caribbean, Travelocity, etc.